Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 - avanafil (Spedra)

-These medicines work by helping to relax the blood vessels in the penis.
+You will need to take these medicines a couple hours before having sex.
+They work by helping to relax the blood vessels in the penis.
 This allows blood to flow into the penis, making it easier to get an erection.
+They do not cause you to have an erection without sexual stimulation or activity.

 Medicines can increase both the number and duration of erections, but they do not increase libido (interest in sex).
 They do not work for everyone.

+Make sure to check with your GP before using any erectile medicines, as they may interact with other medicines.
 Do not take these medicines if you are also taking other nitrate medicines, used to treat chest pain.
+Ask your pharmacist if you're not sure.

 Buying medicines for erectile dysfunction